 Clearly, Saks Off 5th understands that its commitment to the LGBTQIA+ community needs to continue year-round, and by fostering an inclusive, accepting environment, it can create a safe space for all.

 This year, watch and accessory brand Fossil is celebrating Pride with a multi-pronged approach.
-First, the brand has released a limited-edition capsule collection — which features Pride-themed watch faces, straps, charms, bracelets, purses, rings, and more.
+First, the brand has released a limited-edition capsule collection — which features Pride-themed products, such as watch faces, straps, charms, bracelets, purses, rings, and more.

 Second, 100% of the proceeds will go directly to The Trevor Project, which is “the world’s largest suicide prevention and crisis intervention organization for LGBTQ (lesbian, gay, bisexual, transgender, queer, and questioning) young people.”